Free Confidential Case Evaluation

 HomeBlogAltamirano PLLC Files $2.2 Million Claim For IHC DST Investor Against Great Point Capital

 The claim involves the recommendation and sale of Delaware Statutory Trust (“DST”) investments, including offerings sponsored by Inspired Healthcare Capital (“IHC”).
 The arbitration seeks recovery of damages arising from the recommendation of a highly concentrated investment strategy involving illiquid alternative investments.
+Multiple investors have been affected by similar DST investment issues and are pursuing claims.

 Overview of the Claim Against Great Point Capital

 DSTs are alternative investments often marketed to investors seeking passive real estate exposure and, in some cases, tax deferral through Section 1031 exchanges.
 While DSTs are frequently promoted as income-producing real estate investments, they are typically illiquid, complex, and subject to risks that may not be readily apparent to retail investors.
+Private placements like those offered by IHC often lack transparency and carry limited investor protections compared to public securities.

 In mid-2025, IHC announced that it had suspended investor distributions across its DST programs while undergoing a review by the SEC and exploring strategic alternatives.
 Since that time, investors in IHC-sponsored DSTs have faced ongoing uncertainty regarding when distributions may resume and the safety of their principal.
+The company’s financial condition has come under scrutiny, as reports indicate that only 10 to 15 out of IHC’s 35 senior living properties were performing well, raising concerns about its financial health.

 Brokerage Firms’ DST Recommendations

 The claim reflects broader concerns regarding the recommendation of illiquid DSTs to retail investors, including conservative retirees and income-seeking investors, without adequate consideration of risks, liquidity, and overall exposure.
+A significant chunk of retirement savings was entrusted to these investments, resulting in substantial losses for many investors.

 Altamirano PLLC has represented investors nationwide in complex securities arbitration matters.
 The firm believes these products are frequently sold without adequate explanation of their structural risks, liquidity limitations, and sponsor-related conflicts.
 Our investment loss lawyers continue to investigate claims involving broker-dealers’ DST recommendations, including those tied to senior housing, healthcare real estate, and Section 1031 exchange strategies.